 Many apps and websites will automatically share your GPS location by default.
 Sometimes, apps will change your settings once downloaded.
 Check what services your downloads have access to in your phone’s privacy settings.

 According to Pelgrin, some hackers will do very low level theft once obtaining your information, charging small amounts to your credit card to avoid detection.
 Stay on top of your account statements and keep a record of how much you spend and where.

 14. Add Browser Extensions and Security Apps

 Pop-up blockers and malware detection extensions will add an extra layer to your security this season.
-For some free Internet security tools, check out this other article: 8 Best Free Tools for Internet Security.

 Happy Safe Shopping!